Elephant Sanctuary in Chiang Mai

 Luckily, there are alternatives that are getting more popular and that focus more on the well-being of the elephants and showing them in their natural habitat.
 In Chiang Mai, there are a lot of elephant sanctuaries that are open for tourists.
 They offer either a half or a full day of visiting the elephant sanctuary and I have booked such a trip myself earlier this year.

 In addition to that, the elephants are also used for profit.
-This means, that they are only seen as a workforce that has to function.
+This means they are only seen as a workforce that has to function.
 They only get a minimum amount of food and when not used for riding, their space is very limited.
-This isn’t a very animal-friendly form of tourism and especially for social animals like the elephants, they do suffer.
+This isn’t a very animal-friendly form of tourism and especially for social animals like the elephants, do suffer.

 The trip started in Chiang Mai in the morning.
 A driver that works for the elephant sanctuary collects all the visitors from their hotels or other accommodations and the drive to the sanctuary park takes around two hours.
 Most of the sanctuaries are located in the mountains, which is the place where the elephants are the most comfortable.
 The trip to the sanctuary was already an adventure in itself.
 Passing roads that are just being built and driving up to the mountain, we had a great view over the whole mountainside.
 As we got closer to the sanctuary, we could already see the crop fields near the road that was important for the catering of the elephants.